-If you’re working on a project, you might need to keep track of the time that you spend on its tasks.
-Later, you can tell a client how much time you’ve spent on their project, and get paid for your work.
-Or, you can use the time data to see how much of your day is spent on productive tasks, and how much is spent Googling and tweeting.
+If you’re working on a project, you might need to keep track of time in Excel, so you can tell a client how much time you’ve spent on their project, and get paid for your work.
+Or, use the time data to see how much of your day is spent on productive tasks, and how much is spent Googling and tweeting.

 Enter the Current Time

-To quickly enter the current time in Excel, you can use the keyboard shortcut: Ctrl + Shift + ;
+To quickly enter the current time in Excel, use the keyboard shortcut: Ctrl + Shift + ;

 - When you start a task, use the shortcut to enter the start time in one cell.